Ball0UT/SirkeiraStealer/README.md

 </div>

 > [!WARNING]
-> **WARNING:** This code is provided for **EDUCATIONAL PURPOSES ONLY** to study system security.
+> This code is provided for **EDUCATIONAL PURPOSES ONLY** to study system security.
 Malicious use of this software is strictly prohibited and illegal.
 The author is not responsible for any misuse.

 # Explanation